-- This wax contracts as it cools so if using it in molds a second and possibly third pour will be needed
+- This wax contracts as it cools.
+If you are using it in molds, a second and possibly third pour will be needed.

-- Allow the first pour to cool for 2-3 hours and then reheat the leftover wax to 170°F and pour into your molds to fill in the sinkholes.
-Repeat this process as needed
+- Allow the first pour to cool for 2-3 hours and then reheat the leftover wax to 170*F and pour into your molds to fill in the sinkhole.

-- Allow the candles to cool completely and then trim the wicks (if needed)
+- Allow candles to cool completely and then trim the wicks (if needed).

-- Allow the wax melts to cool completely before covering with a lid or removing them from their mold
+- Allow wax melts to cool completely before covering with a lid or removing them from their mold.

-- You can conduct wick testing, as needed, within 24 hours of making the candle but if testing for fragrance throw be sure to cure before assessing the hot throw.
+You can conduct wick testing, as needed, within 24 hours of making the candle.
+When testing for fragrance throw be sure to cure before assessing the hot throw.